Find Affordable College Courses

 Read full report on Biological & Biomedical Sciences at Bemidji State University

-University of Minnesota - Duluth ranked #7 on this year’s Most Popular Biological & Biomedical Sciences Master’s Degree Schools in Minnesota list.
-Located in the small city of Duluth, UMN Duluth is a public college with a moderately-sized student population.
+With a ranking of #7, University of Minnesota - Duluth did quite well on this year’s most popular schools for biological and biomedical sciences students working on their master’s degree.
+Located in the small city of Duluth, UMN Duluth is a public school with a moderately-sized student population.

 Women make up 50% of the biological and biomedical sciences majors at the school.